Living Through A Reno

 A renovation is a journey you take with your contractors, your family, and even your neighbours.
 As with any journey, preparation is everything.

-Notify your neighbours
+Notify your neighbors

 Talk to your neighbors well in advance if you are planning a major renovation.
 They’ll appreciate knowing about potential construction noise and when to expect extra vehicles parked on the street.
 They’re also more likely to be cooperative about things such as allowing a builder to rest ladders on their lawns if they’ve been included in the plans.